newbieGITter/football-league-standings-api/README.md

 - H2 in-memory database
 - Junit 5, Mockito

+## Swagger UI:
+We can find the Swagger Documentation for this at: http://localhost:8777/swagger-ui/

 ## Football League Standings Restful API
 #### Countries API:
 - To get all countries, use GET endpoint: